unChaz/sci-fi-5e/docs/races/index.md

-# Races
+# Subspecies

 ---

 As humanity spread out throughout the solar system, they began to adapt and change to their new environment.
-Many unique subraces of human resulted.
+Many unique subspecies of human resulted.

 [[races/belter]]